lukasbelka/lukasbelka/README.md

 ### 👋🏻 &nbsp; Hi there!
 I'm Lukas, a German-based analytics developer.
 My tech-data-journey intensified a few years ago with Python, however I work a lot with DAX too (Data Analytics Expressions).
-Currently I'm in topics like AWS Cloud and APIs.
+Currently I'm in topics like Flask, Plotly, AWS Cloud and APIs.

 <!--
 **lukasbelka/lukasbelka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.